stawberri/twitter_dbooks/README.md

 See [@kangaroo_dbooks](https://twitter.com/kangaroo_dbooks) for an example bot that tweets the most popular images from a day ago.

+## Installation

+I'm gunnya try to make some kind of installation tutorial eventually, but for now, you should see if you can figure out how to install your bot by reading about @_dbooks's configuration below!
+It might seem a little daunting, but it's really pretty simple!
+If you need help, please feel free to [ask me on twitter](http://twitter.com/stawbewwi).

 ## Configuration

 All bot configuration is now done through tags.
 For more information about how tags work, Danbooru's wiki has [a nice page about it](http://danbooru.donmai.us/wiki_pages/43049).
 Danbooru tags obviously aren't enough to configure your bot, though, so I extended them with my own tags!
 They all start with `%`, and pretty much work just like Danbooru's tags.
 Tags that have a `:` in them start with a name, and then let you type some kinda value behind them, and tags that don't have a `:` are optional, and only have an effect when you include them.
 For example, if you include `%no_deleted` in your tags, your bot won't tweet deleted posts anymore, but it will if you leave it out!